ha5ha6/judy_blog/_posts/2021-1-9-maththinking.markdown

 if division of a by b produces a remainder r=0
 we say a is **divisible** by b
 hence a is divisible by b iff there is an integer q such that a=bq
-i.e. 45 is divisible by 9, but 44 is not divisible by 9
+eg. 45 is divisible by 9, but 44 is not divisible by 9

     notation: b|a denotes a is divisible by b
     warning: b\|a is not the same b/a